DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/BPAY payment.md

 Users can access the form by navigating to **Accounts payable > Payment setup > Methods of payment**.

 Enabling field **BPAY method of payment** updates the following:
 -	**Generic electronic format** is enabled and locked.
-Since Eclipse EFT formats will be deprecated in future, BPAY only supports Generic electronic formats.
+Since Eclipse EFT formats will be deprecated in future, the BPAY method of payment only supports Generic electronic formats.
 -	**Payment control > Payment ID is mandatory** is enabled and locked
 -	**Payment attributes > Payment ID** is enabled and locked The following fields have been added as part of the BPAY modification, but are _optional_ since not mandatory for all ANZ banks: